 In 2008 [Forbes] reported a group of Russian and Ukrainian scientists say that oil and gas don’t come from fossils; they’re synthesized deep within the earth’s mantle by heat, pressure, and other purely chemical means, before gradually rising to the surface.
 Under the so-called abiotic theory of oil, finding all the energy we need is just a matter of looking beyond the traditional basins where fossils might have accumulated. ((U.S. News & World Report, Abiotic Oil a Theory Worth Exploring))

 A little research indicates that more than a few thinkers disagree with the scientific consensus on how oil is formed.
 Consensus scientists will of course reject these “quacks” as “snake oil salesmen.”
 (Get it?)
-You can find out what I think about “consensus science” here.
-The short version: It is fallacious to appeal to authority or the majority opinion.
+It is fallacious to appeal to authority or the majority opinion.
 It doesn’t matter who says or thinks something.
 It could be right or it could be wrong.
 Consensus science automatically jumps down your throat if you question “climate change” or “macro-evolution.”
 And this is one of the main blind spots of the fossil fuel bandwagoners.
 All alternative theories to oil formation are rejected by the majority opinion in order to protect some of modern man’s more sacred cows.
 Not for scientific reasons, of course.
 But because of ideological prejudices.

 The majority opinion on fossil fuels is intimately linked to anthropogenic climate change and macro-evolution: